Codeexia0/LAB2_classes_2_fa/README.md

 ### Why Spectrograms and Cochleograms?

-- **Spectrograms**: A spectrogram represents the frequency spectrum of the audio signal as it varies with time.
-It provides a time-frequency representation that allows the model to capture the spectral features of the speech signal.
-Since speech intelligibility is influenced by the patterns of these spectral features, spectrograms are a natural choice for input to the model.
+- **Spectrograms**: Provide a time-frequency representation of the audio signal, capturing the spectral features important for speech intelligibility prediction.

-- **Cochleograms**: Cochleograms are derived from the cochlear filterbank, mimicking how the human ear processes sound.
-These provide a more biologically-inspired representation of sound, which can be more robust to noise and distortions.
-Cochleograms preserve both time and frequency information while providing a better feature representation for speech intelligibility prediction, particularly in noisy environments.
+- **Cochleograms**: Mimic the human ear's processing of sound, offering a more robust feature representation, particularly in noisy environments.

-By using both spectrograms and cochleograms, we provide the model with different ways of interpreting the speech signal, which improves its ability to predict speech intelligibility under various conditions.
+Using both spectrograms and cochleograms gives the model different ways of interpreting the speech signal, improving its performance in various conditions.

----

 ## Models